May 19, 2025, 9:30 am | Read time: 2 minutes

 If you keep your phone number but switch from an iPhone to an Android device, you might encounter an unpleasant surprise: SMS messages from other iPhones don’t arrive.
-The reason is often a forgotten deregistration from iMessage and FaceTime.
+This is often due to a forgotten deregistration from iMessage and FaceTime.

 iMessage Blocks SMS – What’s Behind It